1977 VFL grand final: Aftermath

-Briedis was considered best on ground by the football writers from The Age, who used a Brownlow voting system to judge their best player, tallying eight out of a possible nine votes; he had managed to put the previous week's troubles behind him (he registered seven behinds from ten scoring shots), by kicking five goals (the second time he had done so in a Grand Final for the Kangaroos) and contributing to many more with 30 disposals (19 kicks and 11 handpasses) and nine marks.
-Malcolm Blight was voted Player of the Match by the panel of football writers from the Sun News-Pictorial, who also used a Brownlow voting system.
+Briedis was considered best on ground by the football writers from The Age, who used a Brownlow voting system to judge their best player, tallying eight out of a possible nine votes; he had managed to put the previous week's troubles behind him (he registered seven behinds from ten scoring shots), by kicking five goals (the second time he had done so in a grand final for the Kangaroos) and contributing to many more with 30 disposals (19 kicks and 11 handpasses) and nine marks.
+Malcolm Blight was voted player of the match by the panel of football writers from the Sun News-Pictorial, who also used a Brownlow voting system.

-For Collingwood, the three stand-out individual performances were from Peter Moore, who backed up his four goals in the previous week's drawn game with five goals from limited chances, champion ruckman Len Thompson who repeated his excellent around-the-ground effort, and Phil Manassa; while being remembered for his memorable last-quarter goal, he also gathered 21 possessions, 18 of them kicks.
-A panel which viewed the replay retrospectively for the AFL Record's Grand Final edition in 2001 voted Arnold Briedis as the best player, with Xavier Tanner and John Byrne also received votes for their performances.
+For Collingwood, the three stand-out individual performances were from Peter Moore, who backed up his four goals in the previous week's drawn game with five goals from limited chances, champion ruckman Len Thompson, who repeated his excellent around-the-ground effort, and Phil Manassa, who while being remembered for his memorable last-quarter goal, also gathered 21 possessions, 18 of them kicks.
+A panel which viewed the replay retrospectively for the AFL Record's grand final edition in 2001 voted Arnold Briedis as the best player, with Xavier Tanner and John Byrne also receiving votes for their performances.

 Barassi, in the fourth and final coaching premiership of his career, paid tribute to his players for having become the first team to win the VFL premiership after playing five finals in five weeks:

-"The win had to be one of the gutsiest sporting performances I've seen.
+The win had to be one of the gutsiest sporting performances I've seen.
 I know I'm biased, but the depth of character, and spirit was tremendous.

-"They refused to knuckle under pressure, refused to be tired, refused to let the nerves get on top of them.
+They refused to knuckle under pressure, refused to be tired, refused to let the nerves get on top of them.

 In his Monday report for The Age, Mike Sheahan praised North Melbourne's attitude and tactical intelligence and cited Collingwood's lack of depth as the main cause for defeat:

 North's 27-point win over Collingwood reflected a considerable measure of talent, even more discipline and an inspiring spirit. [...]
 Collingwood lost because too much was left to too few for the second week in a row.
 There is no place to hide poor players on the big MCG on Grand Final day, and Collingwood had at least six poor players.
 Barassi had more contributors, and he exploited the advantage by winning the tactical battle with Hafey, the man who had won their previous two Grand Final clashes before this year.